 Spill Response.
 Provide 24/7 on-call spill response for NWSA properties.

 Spill Response.
 Any vehicle leaks or spills shall be cleaned up as soon as possible and no later than 24 hours after occurrence.
 Contractor shall clean up any spills or litter caused by collection or transportation, regardless of whether it is on public or private property.
-Cell Phone Usage No driver of a Contractor vehicle operating in furtherance of this Agreement shall use a cell phone when the vehicle is moving.
+No driver of a Contractor vehicle operating in furtherance of this Agreement shall use a cell phone when the vehicle is moving.

 Spill Response.
-Except for breaches of Customer's covenant set forth in Section 9.1, in the event of any Product spills or other environmental releases or discharges from a Terminal or arising from the operations of a Terminal, cleanup and any resulting liability for such spills or discharges shall be the sole responsibility of Terminal Owner.
-In the event of any Product spills or other environmental releases or discharges caused by Customer or its customer or carrier, Terminal Owner may, and Customer hereby authorizes Terminal Owner to, commence containment, clean-up and disposal operations as deemed appropriate or necessary by Terminal Owner or as required by any Governmental Authorities.
-The Parties shall cooperate for the purpose of obtaining reimbursement if a third Person is legally responsible for costs or expenses associated with any Product spills initially borne by Terminal Owner or Customer.
+Except for breaches of MPC’s covenant set forth in Section 9.1, in the event of any Product spills or other environmental releases or discharges from a Terminal or arising from the operations of a Terminal, cleanup and any resulting liability for such spills or discharges shall be the sole responsibility of Terminal Owner.
+In the event of any Product spills or other environmental releases or discharges caused by MPC or its customer or carrier, Terminal Owner may, and MPC hereby authorizes Terminal Owner to, commence containment, clean-up and disposal operations as deemed appropriate or necessary by Terminal Owner or as required by any Governmental Authorities.
+The Parties shall cooperate for the purpose of obtaining reimbursement if a third Person is legally responsible for costs or expenses associated with any Product spills initially borne by Terminal Owner or MPC.

 Spill Response.
 In the event of a spill, Voltage employees will adhere to the following Spill Response procedure and ensure that all appropriate Manitoba Hydro representatives, landowners and outside authorities have been notified.
 Spill Response Procedure If a spill/release of fuel, oil, lubricant or other hazardous material occurs, the following steps will be followed: